 In case your furnace heating ducts also serve as air conditioning ducts, then dampers require setting for seasonal changes.

 You can avoid all these problems by making sure that your system is inspected regularly, as this will prevent even minor repairs from becoming huge issues.
-Try to at least cleanup and examine your furnace as often as the developer recommends.
+Try to at least clean up and examine your furnace as often as the developer recommends.
+Contact Conejo Valley Heating and Air Conditioning Inc., your trusted HVAC company in different areas of California including all of Conejo Valley areas and nearby regions including Los Angeles County, Ventura County, and Santa Barbara County, for professional furnace repair and heating services.
 Also, take extreme precautions while trying to perform any do-it-yourself repairs to avoid health hazards.
-While it may be satisfying, fun and even cost-effective, it is crucial that you possess some skills before trying to fix these issues.
+While it may be satisfying, fun, and even cost-effective, it is crucial that you possess some skills before trying to fix these issues.